c0pperdragon/OS816/README.md

 To avoid buying this not completely cheap programmer I could provide you with a pre-flashed IC for a reasonable price.

-If there is actual demand I could also have PCBs manufactured and sell them with all parts as a kit.
-In either case please use my contact address in the bottom of this page.

 ## Uploading

 Compiling with the recommended tools will create a file in Intel HEX format.
 This file contains the "user code" which can be